 Is The Tao of Tea Lavender Herbal Tea Right for You?

-Is this lavender tea good for blending with other teas?
+Is this lavender tea caffeine-free?

 As an Amazon Associate we earn from qualifying purchases.